-The comparative figures disclosed in these financial statements are based on the financial statements of the Group for the previous financial year ended 31 December 2022, on which we expressed a qualified opinion on the comparative figures and amount due to a related party.
-The extract of the basis for qualified opinion on the financial statements of the Group for the financial year ended 31 December 2022 is disclosed in Note 24 to the financial statements.
-The basis for qualified opinion relates to a former subsidiary, Hong Kong Silver Basic Group Limited ("HK Silver") and an amount due to related party of HK\$700,000 which relates to another subsidiary of the Group, Asiapac Growth Holdings Limited.
-HK Silver was disposed of during the previous financial year as disclosed in Note 5 to the financial statements.
+The comparative figures disclosed in these financial statements are based on the financial statements of the Group for the previous financial year ended 31 December 2021, on which we expressed a disclaimer of opinion on the deposits paid to a supplier, trade payable owing to the supplier, amounts due to related parties, impairment of investment in associate and amount due from an associate.
+The extract of the basis for disclaimer of opinion on the financial statements of the Group for the financial year ended 31 December 2021 is disclosed in Note 25 to the financial statements.
+The basis for disclaimer of opinion relates to a subsidiary, Hong Kong Silver Basic Group Limited ("HK Silver") except for an amount due to related party of HK\$700,000 which relates to another subsidiary of the Group.
+HK Silver was disposed of during the current financial year as disclosed in Note 5 to the financial statements.